awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

 Some resources and features in your AWS account can be shared or accessed between EC2\-Classic and a VPC, for example, through ClassicLink\.
 For more information, see [ClassicLink](vpc-classiclink.md)\.

 If your account supports EC2\-Classic, you might have set up resources for use in EC2\-Classic\.
 If you want to migrate from EC2\-Classic to a VPC, you must recreate those resources in your VPC\.
-For more information about migrating from EC2\-Classic to a VPC, see [Migrating from EC2\-Classic to a VPC](vpc-migrate.md)\.
+For more information about migrating from EC2\-Classic to a VPC, see [Migrate from EC2\-Classic to a VPC](vpc-migrate.md)\.

 The following resources can be shared or accessed between EC2\-Classic and a VPC\.